• Articles

 Need for Data Processing

 Data processing is required to transform unprocessed data into information that can be used in decision-making.
 It helps them spot patterns and trends and make educated decisions.
-After data processing, the processed data can be used to track consumer trends, measure consumer behavior, and create customer segments.
+After data processing, the processed data can be used to track consumer trends, measure consumer behaviour, and create customer segments.
 With its help, businesses will be able to customize their goods and services according to customer preferences.
 It will increase sales and customer satisfaction.

 Let’s take the example of Zomato.
 For Zomato, delivering the food to the location is the most important part of their workflow.
 To accomplish this, they use the previous data to analyze and predict the traffic for the next weekend.
 This helps them manage delivery agents for hassle-free deliveries.